lailsonbm/awesome_nested_fields/README.md

 These methods can be called from the element where nested fields are applied (e.g. a form) or from any element inside it (e.g. an input or the container itself).

-Multiples Nested Fields
+Multiple Nested Fields
 -----------------------

 It is easy to have multiple nested fields on the same page.
-Instead of applying `nestedFields()` on the form, put the elements (items, container, add, remove) inside a wrapper and apply nested fields to it.
+Instead of applying `nestedFields()` to the form, put the elements (items, container, add, remove) inside a wrapper and apply nested fields to it.

     <!-- ERB Code -->
     <h2>Phones</h2>